 The True Efficiency Equation

 Backend route efficiency produces linear savings: reducing average drive time from 25 minutes to 18 minutes saves fuel.
-Call-to-dispatch automation produces exponential gains.
+Call-to-dispatch automation produces significant gains.

-Converting 18 emergency bookings per day instead of 10 inherently doubles your gross revenue without adding a single physical truck to your fleet.
+Converting 18 emergency bookings per day instead of 10 inherently doubles your gross revenue without adding a single physical truck to your operation.

 "We had amazing route density with our software, but we were still missing calls because our dispatchers were typing data.
 DispatchNode put the AI on the phones, and suddenly our perfectly optimized routes were actually full of high-ticket jobs."